jessonfoo/p001/week_2/6_technical_blog.md

 # U1, W2: Technical Blog Entry #1

+## Learning Objectives
+- Summarize the popularity of JavaScript in Web Development

 ## Purpose
 Writing blogs on technical subjects is something that will help you solidify your learning and start getting integrated in the community.